UEID LDK3MKML6HE3

 Qualified, capable, responsible offerors at a reasonable price

-Sole-source if less than $4.5 million or set-aside with no limit
+Sole-source if less than $5.5 million or set-aside and compete with no limit

 Credit for both Small Business and HUBZone Prime